zircote/swagger-php/docs/Getting-started.md

       format: int64
 ```

-Which doesn't do anything by itself but now you can reference this piece by its path in the json `#/components/schemas/product_id`
+This doesn't do anything by itself, but now you can reference this piece by its path in the JSON `#/components/schemas/product_id`

 ```php
     /**